SchwarzIT/onyx/apps/showcase/content/en/components/02.form-elements/time-picker/index.md

 The time picker label can be positioned in several ways to support a wide variety of layouts.

 :component-example{name="LabelPositions" layout="grow" orientation="vertical"}

+### Date and time picker

+See the [date picker](/components/form-elements/date-picker-v2#date-and-time-picker) component for an example on how to use a combined date and time picker.